railwayapp/docs/src/pages/reference/plans.md

 - Max 100 GB of Disk (Soft cap)
 - Max 5 members per project

-The Developer Plan is meant for serious hobbyist use-cases or small commercial projects.
-We do urge companies to upgrade to the teams plan for the support required to maintain those workloads.
+The Developer Plan is meant for serious hobbyist use-cases.
+We do urge companies to upgrade to the Teams plan for for a commercial license to use Railway.

 ### Upgrading to the Developer Plan